rahulpargi641/Mech-Hunter-s-Blade-Quest/README.md

     - Defeating enemies causes them to drop healing orbs that restore the player's health.

     Boss Fight:
-    - The formidable boss enemy launches a barrage of fire orbs that players must skillfully evade to minimize damage.
+    - The boss enemy launches a barrage of fire orbs that players must skillfully evade to minimize damage.

     Smooth Camera Follow:
     - A smooth camera system ensures seamless tracking of the player's movements.